Beyond Compliance: The DPP as a Business Tool

 - Sudden volume spikes — an unexpected surge of scans for a specific product line, especially from a single region, may indicate a batch diversion or another anomaly worth investigating, including possible counterfeiting

 These signals do not prove counterfeiting on their own.
 A scan from an unexpected country may reflect legitimate re-export or tourist purchases — but it may also indicate grey-market diversion or counterfeit distribution.
-The point is that without scan data, you would not even know something unusual is happening.
-Combined with distribution records and product-line context, scan anomalies give brand-protection teams a starting point for investigation that would otherwise remain invisible.
+Combined with distribution records and product-line context, aggregated scan anomalies can give brand-protection teams a starting point for investigation.

-Important nuance: Scan analytics is a detection layer, not an authentication layer.
-It can tell you something unexpected is happening.
+Important nuance: Scan telemetry is a detection layer, not an authentication layer.
+It can tell you something unexpected may be happening.
 It cannot tell you whether a specific product is genuine.
-Full product authentication requires additional mechanisms: serialised identifiers, cryptographic verification, or tamper-evident NFC tags.
+Full product authentication requires additional mechanisms: serialised identifiers, cryptographic verification or tamper-evident NFC tags.
 The value of scan-based anomaly detection lies in surfacing problems early, not in replacing a dedicated anti-counterfeiting strategy.

 For companies in sectors with high counterfeiting risk — cosmetics, electronics, luxury goods, automotive parts — this capability can be one reason to invest in a DPP platform that goes beyond static compliance pages.

-Branded Product Pages: DPP as a Marketing Channel
+Branded Product Pages: DPP as a Trust Layer

 The problem with raw compliance